Fios-Quest/YouTube-Scripts/src/iriss/017-unsafe.md

 First, it's actually quite limited.

-When your program starts, it's given an amount of memory that you cannot determine ahead of time, and you cannot change.
+When your program starts, it's given an amount of memory that you cannot specify ahead of time, and you cannot change.

 It's _usually_ two Mebibytes, but you might find it's even less on targets such as embedded devices.